Rapper Willie McCoy was finding his voice. Then came a fatal police encounter.

 One month ago, McCoy made a decision that turned fatal: Hungry, with few options for a late-night bite, he stopped at a Taco Bell in his hometown of Vallejo.
 But according to police, employees found him unresponsive in the drive-thru lane with a handgun on his lap.
 Officers were called to the scene, and a chain of events ended with them shooting him multiple times, setting off an investigation and stirring up fresh demands for police accountability.

-For now, McCoy's loved ones remain in a holding pattern, having celebrated his life during a memorial service last week and preparing in the coming days to privately view officers' bodycam footage.
+For now, McCoy's loved ones remain in a holding pattern, having celebrated his life during a recent memorial service and preparing in the coming days to privately view officers' bodycam footage.

 The discovery of the stolen and loaded firearm — and claims by police that he was reaching for it when he woke up — have only muddled the narrative in this latest case of officers using lethal force on a black man.
 The Vallejo Police Department in a statement called "any loss of life ... a tragedy," treading carefully in a city that has not seen the same unrest that has followed more high-profile police shootings elsewhere in the country.